Nicolas-RM1/Employee-Dashboard/README.md

 ## Project Purpose

 This project is part of my data analysis portfolio.
-It showcases my ability to transform raw HR data into clear, actionable insights using Excel.
+It showcases my ability to transform raw HR data into clear, actionable insights using Excel